kct2020/mddiag/keith-taylor-web3-projects.md

     Frontend should be a new project under the Shrewdies umbrella (because it exists, so can grow like Foodary) GoutPal
     Earlier, I tried to do the admin and the advice.
 But only doctors can give advice.
 The rest of us should help people by describing their experiences about working with doctors.
-    It's up to a (developing) community to make rules about non-doctor experiences.
+    It is up to a (developing) community to make rules about non-doctor experiences.
 For now, I can insist that writers of non-doctor experiences include an appropriate disclaimer.
   Foodary
     ALKAscore might be useful as project name
     Want to move away from Foodary to something derived from Low Acid Eating